The New Statesman (1987 TV series): Alan Beresford B'Stard MP

-B'Stard, is a selfish, greedy, dishonest, lecherous, self-serving and ultra right-wing Thatcherite Conservative backbencher who occasionally resorted to murder to fulfil his ambitions.
-The show is mostly set in B'Stard's antechambers in the Palace of Westminster and features Piers Fletcher-Dervish, B'Stard's gullible upper-class sidekick.
-B'Stard shares a middle name with Norman Tebbit.
+Alan B'Stard is a selfish, greedy, dishonest, lecherous, self-serving and ultra right-wing Thatcherite Conservative backbencher who is MP for the fictional constituency of Haltemprice.

-B'Stard is MP for the fictional constituency of Haltemprice.
-Goldsborough Hall was used to portray his Yorkshire country residence and was used as a backdrop for the opening photo sequences along with some exterior shots in the first series, including the scene where he tries to run over the gardener in his Bentley.
-The town of Knaresborough, North Yorkshire was used to film the opening election sequence in the first episode and roads around Goldsborough were used to shoot the police car chase from the first series where the policeman's gun backfires.
-Some city scenes were not filmed in London, but Leeds, with Leeds Town Hall representing the Royal Courts of Justice (seat of the High Court).

 Alan was the youngest MP at the age of 31, and was a distillation of the greed and callousness that were considered the hallmarks of new money Thatcherites.
-B'Stard is married to Sarah, a vain, devious nymphomaniac who wanted nothing more than for Alan to die so she could become a rich widow.
+He is married to Sarah, a vain, devious nymphomaniac who wanted nothing more than for Alan to die so she could become a rich widow.
 The couple cheated on each other in perpetuity but remained in a marriage of convenience; Sarah because of Alan's money and Alan because Sarah's father controls the local Tory Party and holds Alan's seat in his gift.